 - Make sure that all your traffic reaches your new version of the site safely, without startles.

 - Transfer all the images from Blogger’s hosting to your new WordPress hosting.

-- Setup a good theme for your blog and install essential plugins.
+- Set up a good theme for your blog and install all the essential plugins.

 Steps To Shift Your Blog From Blogger To WordPress

 Step 1: Get A Good Hosting And Install WordPress In It